-In satisfaction of a condition to the completion of the Company's 2004 Debenture Offering, simultaneous with the initial closing of such offering, the Watson Term Loan was further amended, as a result of which (1) the Company paid Watson the sum of approximately \$4.3 million (which amount was funded from the proceeds of the 2004 Debenture Offering), (2) the Company conveyed to Watson certain Company assets in consideration for Watson's forgiveness of approximately \$16.4 million of indebtedness under the Watson Notes, (3) all then-current supply agreements between the Company and Watson were terminated , (4) Watson waived the dilution protections contained in the Watson Warrant, to the extent such dilution protections were triggered by the transactions provided in the 2004 Debenture Offering and (5) the Watson Notes were consolidated into a single note in the principal amount of \$5.0 million (the "2004 Note"), which (i) bears interest at the rate equal to the prime rate plus four and one half percent (4.5%) per annum, (ii) has a maturity date of June 30, 2007 (extended from March 31, 2006), (iii) provides for satisfaction of future quarterly interest payments thereunder in the form of the Company's Common Stock, (iv) provides for the forbearance from the exercise of rights and remedies upon the occurrence of certain events of default thereunder and (v) is secured by a first lien on all assets of the Company.
-Further, the Company's obligations under the 2004 Note are guaranteed by Acura Pharmaceutical Technologies, Inc., by a mortgage lien on its real property located in Culver, Indiana.
+In satisfaction of a condition to the completion of the Company's 2004 Debenture Offering, simultaneous with the initial closing of such offering, the Watson Term Loan was further amended, as a result of which (1) the Company paid Watson the sum of approximately \$4.3 million (which amount was funded from the proceeds of the 2004 Debenture Offering), (2) the Company conveyed to Watson certain Company assets in consideration for Watson's forgiveness of approximately \$16.4 million of indebtedness under the Watson Notes, (3) all then-current supply agreements between the Company and Watson were terminated, (4) Watson waived the dilution protections contained in the Watson Warrant, to the extent such dilution protections were triggered by the transactions provided in the 2004 Debenture Offering and (5) the Watson Notes were consolidated into a single note in the principal amount of \$5.0 million (the "2004 Note"), which (i) bears interest at the rate equal to the prime rate plus four and one half percent (4.5%) per annum, (ii) has a maturity date of June 30, 2007 (extended from June 30, 2006), (iii) provides for satisfaction of future quarterly interest payments thereunder in the form of the Company's Common Stock, (iv) provides for the forbearance from the exercise of rights and remedies upon the occurrence of certain events of default thereunder and (v) is secured by a first lien on all assets of the Company.
+Further, the Company's obligations under the 2004 Note are guaranteed by Acura Pharmaceutical Technologies, Inc. and Axiom Pharmaceutical Corporation, each a wholly-owned subsidiary of the Company, which guarantees are secured by all assets of such subsidiaries, and, in the case of Acura Pharmaceutical Technologies, Inc., by a mortgage lien on its real property located in Culver, Indiana.